Amplitude: Root mean square amplitude

 The peak-to-peak value is used, for example, when choosing rectifiers for power supplies, or when estimating the maximum voltage that insulation must withstand.
 Some common voltmeters are calibrated for RMS amplitude, but respond to the average value of a rectified waveform.
 Many digital voltmeters and all moving coil meters are in this category.
 The RMS calibration is only correct for a sine wave input since the ratio between peak, average and RMS values is dependent on waveform.
 If the wave shape being measured is greatly different from a sine wave, the relationship between RMS and average value changes.
 True RMS-responding meters were used in radio frequency measurements, where instruments measured the heating effect in a resistor to measure a current.
-The advent of microprocessor controlled meters capable of calculating RMS by sampling the waveform has made true RMS measurement commonplace.
+The advent of microprocessor-controlled meters capable of calculating RMS by sampling the waveform has made true RMS measurement commonplace.

 Pulse amplitude

-In telecommunication, pulse amplitude is the magnitude of a pulse parameter, such as the voltage level, current level, field intensity, or power level.
+In telecommunications, pulse amplitude is the magnitude of a pulse parameter, such as the voltage level, current level, field intensity, or power level.

 Pulse amplitude is measured with respect to a specified reference and therefore should be modified by qualifiers, such as average, instantaneous, peak, or root-mean-square.

 Pulse amplitude also applies to the amplitude of frequency- and phase-modulated waveform envelopes.